hunterbmt/SantaCall/README.md

 # What is Call Me Back ? #

-This is the Chrome extension to send voice or sms message to your friends.
+This is the Chrome extension to send voice christmax card to your friends.

-Have you ever been in a situation when your mobile phone ran out of money, and you can no longer make a crucial call/SMS?

-When that happens, use this extension to send a Voice/SMS message to your friends or family.
-Let them call back (assuming incoming calls are free)!
+From Hoiio And Santa with love .
+Enjoy your christmax.

 # Installation #